PBreul/recipe/README.md

-That recipe will blow your mind.
+That recipe will blow your mind ... or not.
+I like it that way, it's moroccan.